 In Proceedings of the Adaptive and Learning Agents Workshop (AAMAS 2012).

 2013 Council of Graduate Students - Minnesota Student Association Award for Graduate Student Teaching

 East Asia and Pacific Summer Institutes for U.S. Graduate Students (EAPSI) Fellowship

 Funded by: National Science Foundation (NSF) NSF Award 1311040

 Duration: June 12, 2013 - August 8, 2013

 Principal Investigator: Nicholas Johnson

+The views and opinions expressed in this page are strictly those of the page author.
 The contents of this page have not been reviewed or approved by the University of Minnesota.